Michael1388/C-Sharp-Projects/README.md

 This project involved creating a simple Code-First console application that creates a basic Student database, adding one student name to the database.

 [Twenty One, 21 or BlackJack](https://github.com/Michael1388/Tech-Academy-Basic-C-Sharp-Projects/tree/main/Basic%20C%23%20Programs/TwentyOne)

+This was a fun and detailed project with an in depth view of intermediate C# programming and at the end you could enjoy and play a fun game of 21 that you created!